1946 Indian provincial elections: Overall Muslim League Performance

-In the 1946 elections, the appeal for Pakistan was crucial for the Muslim league's victory.
 According to Robert Stern, religious fervour played part in the league's victory.
 In Punjab also religious appeal was the factor in the battle between the league and the Muslim members of the Unionist party who were not interested in Pakistan.

 Compared to above table Indian Annual Register, 1946, vol. I shows different scenario.
 There has been some differences between the results of the two sources.

 Aftermath

 The Congress formed its ministries in Assam, Bihar, Bombay, Central Provinces, Madras, NWFP, Orissa and United Provinces.
 The Muslim League formed its ministries in Bengal and Sind.
 A coalition government consisting of the Congress, Unionist Party and the Akalis was formed in Punjab Province.
+Members of the Constituent Assembly of India were selected through an indirect election by the elected legislators in the 1946 Indian Constituent Assembly election, conducted under the British government's Cabinet Mission plan.